microsoft/OMS-Agent-for-Linux/docs/How-to-add-new-gem-to-omsagent-bundle.md

-## How to add a new gem to omsagent install bundle

-In order to add a new Ruby gem into OMSAgent bundle when you have the new_gem_name.gem file on you local system you need to follow these steps:
-1. Update the private branch:
-* Clone Microsoft/Build-OMS-Agent-for-Linux github repo
-* Copy the new_gem_name.gem to Build-OMS-Agent-for-Linux//omsagent/source\ext\gems folder.
-* Navigate to Build-OMS-Agent-for-Linux//omsagent/build and put modified commands in buildRuby.sh (Example ${RUBY_DESTDIR}/bin/gem install ${BASE_DIR}/source/ext/gems/new_gem_name.gem)
-* Run buildRuby.sh 100
-* It will build the new changes for ruby under intermediate/*/100/Ruby.
-* Run ../installer/scripts/genRubyInstaller.sh.
-* It will create a new file containing changes for ruby.data in /tmp/installBuilder-ruby-data-$USER
-* Diff /tmp/installBuilder-ruby-data-$USER with the rub.data file from Build-OMS-Agent-for-Linux/omsagent/installer/datafiles/.
-* Observe only the new gem related records are added.
-Replace installer/datafiles/ruby.data with the content of installBuilder-ruby-data-$USER file

-2. Building the new changes privately:
-* Run ./configure the build environment with --enable-ulinux
-* make
-Install the private bundle and validate that /opt/microsoft/omsagent/ruby has the new gem changes.

-In order to add a new Ruby gem into OMSAgent bundle when you do not have the new_gem_name.gem file on you local system you need to follow these steps:
-1. Get the new_gem_name.gem file
-* Install OMSAgent bundle on you local machine.
-* Navigate to /opt/microsoft/omsagent/ruby and run gem install new_gem_name
-* Clone Microsoft/Build-OMS-Agent-for-Linux github repo
-* Find the newly installed new_gem_name.gem file from /opt/microsoft/omsagent/ruby path and copy it to Build-OMS-Agent-for-Linux//omsagent/source/ext/gems.
-* Navigate to Build-OMS-Agent-for-Linux/omsagent/installer/scripts and update genRubyInstaller.sh with SOURCE_DIR to be /opt/microsoft/omsagent/ruby
-* Run genRubyInstaller.sh.
-* It will create a new file containing changes for ruby.data in /tmp/installBuilder-ruby-data-$USER
-* Diff /tmp/installBuilder-ruby-data-$USER with the rub.data file from Build-OMS-Agent-for-Linux/omsagent/installer/datafiles/.
-* Observe only the new gem related records are added.
-Replace installer/datafiles/ruby.data with the content of installBuilder-ruby-data-$USER file
-* Uninstall the agent (required to be able to build the agent from your private github depot)
-* Put  modified commands to Build-OMS-Agent-for-Linux/omsagent/build/buildRuby.sh
-(Example ${RUBY_DESTDIR}/bin/gem install ${BASE_DIR}/source/ext/gems/new_gem_name.gem)

-2. Building the new changes privately:
-* Navigate to Build-OMS-Agent-for-Linux/omsagent/build to configure the build environment with --enable-ulinux
-* make
-3. Observe that the ruby generated in intermediate folder contains the new gem and it's required files in

-Note that if the new gem you are adding is dependent on other gems, you need to checkin dependent gems as well.
-As a reference you can look at how fluentd installs the dependant gems from vendor/cache If your gem is depenendant on native libraries, the section "Dependencies to build a native package" in Build-OMS-Agent-for-Linux has to be updated accordingly.
+## How to add a new gem to omsagent bundle installer

+######To add a new Ruby gem into OMSAgent bundle if you have the .gem file on your local machine, you need to follow these steps:

+Let us take mysql_2.0.gem  as an example.
+First, you will need to update the private build on your local machine with the new gem:
+* Setup a private build system on your local machine.
+Configure the build with --enable-ulinux.
+And build the bundle.
+* Copy mysql_2.0.gem into local build folder under /source/ext/gems.
+* Navigate to /omsagent/build/ folder and put modified commands in buildRuby.sh Example, `${RUBY_DESTDIR}/bin/gem install ${BASE_DIR}/source/ext/gems/mysql_2.0.gem`
+* Run `buildRuby.sh 100`
+* Once the script is complete, it will build the new changes for ruby under /intermediate/\*/100/Ruby.
+* Make sure you are in the build location.
+Then run `../installer/scripts/genRubyInstaller.sh` It will create the new ruby.data content in /tmp/installBuilder-ruby-data-$USER.
+* Diff installBuilder-ruby-data-$USER with the ruby.data file from /installer/datafiles/
+* Observe only mysql2 gem related records are added.
+* Replace /installer/datafiles/ruby.data with the content of installBuilder-ruby-data-$USER file

+Now, perform another make to build the omsagent bundle with all the changes.
+Then , install the bundle and validate the ruby folder under /opt/microsoft/omsagent/ruby has all the new changes.

+######To add a new Ruby gem into OMSAgent bundle if you DO NOT have the .gem file on you local machine, you need to follow these steps:

+Let us take mysql2 as an example.
+First, you will need to get the mysql_2.0.gem , and update the private branch:
+* Install OMS agent on your local machine.
+* Navigate to /opt/microsoft/omsagent/ruby and run `./gem install mysql2`
+* Observe the new gem is installed in /opt/microsoft/omsagent/ruby.
+* Setup a private build system on your local machine to build the bundle with --enable-ulinux.
+* Copy mysql_2.0.gem from /opt/microsoft/omsagent/ruby into the private build under /source/ext/gems folder.
+* Navigate to /installer/scripts and update genRubyInstaller.sh with SOURCE_DIR to point to /opt/microsoft/omsagent/ruby.
+* Run `genRubyInstaller.sh`
+It will create the new ruby.data content in /tmp/installBuilder-ruby-data-$USER.
+* Diff installBuilder-ruby-data-$USER with the ruby.data file from /installer/datafiles/
+* Observe only mysql2 gem related records are added.
+* Replace /installer/datafiles/ruby.data in build location with the content of installBuilder-ruby-data-$USER file
+* Navigate to /omsagent/build/ folder and put modified commands in buildRuby.sh Example, `${RUBY_DESTDIR}/bin/gem install ${BASE_DIR}/source/ext/gems/mysql_2.0.gem`
+* Uninstall omsagent to be able to build it privately.
+* Navigate to build location.
+Run `./configure --enable-ulinux`.
+And build the bundle using make.

+Then install the new bundle and validate the ruby folder under /opt/microsoft/omsagent/ruby has all the new changes.

+Note that if your new .gem file adds dependencies on native packages that must be installed, update the [README.md](https://github.com/Microsoft/Build-OMS-Agent-for-Linux#Dependencies-to-build-a-native-package)
+Note that if your new .gem is depending on other gems, the dependent gems need to be added to buildRuby.sh in non-dependent order.
+Always make sure you do not accidentally make the build download gems to satisfy dependencies.